Treatment Options

 - Continuous IV or intra-arterial infusion

 - Alprostadil Solution for injection [Ductus Arteriosus Patency]; Neonates: 0.05 to 0.1 mcg/kg/minute continuous IV or intra-arterial (umbilical) infusion, initially.
-After a therapeutic response is achieved, reduce the dose to the lowest possible dose that maintains the response.
+Titrate dose to target clinical response, then reduce the dose to the lowest possible dose that maintains the response.
 Usual dose: 0.01 to 0.1 mcg/kg/minute.
 Max: 0.4 mcg/kg/minute.

 - Alprostadil Solution for injection [Ductus Arteriosus Patency]; Infants: 0.05 to 0.1 mcg/kg/minute continuous IV or intra-arterial (umbilical) infusion, initially.
-After a therapeutic response is achieved, reduce the dose to the lowest possible dose that maintains the response.
+Titrate dose to target clinical response, then reduce the dose to the lowest possible dose that maintains the response.
 Usual dose: 0.01 to 0.1 mcg/kg/minute.
 Max: 0.4 mcg/kg/minute.

 - Morphine Sulfate Solution for injection; Infants and Children: 0.05 to 0.1 mg/kg/dose IV/IM; may repeat dose as needed until desired response is achieved.